-Then said Abou el Heidja to Zohra.
-'See, we have fulfilled all the conditions you have imposed upon us.
-It is now for you to accord me the favours which, according to our agreement, were to be the price if we succeeded.' 'it is but too true!' answered the princess, and she gave herself up to him, and he found her excelling the most excellent.
+filled all the conditions you have imposed upon us.
+It is now for you to accord me the favours which, according to our agreement, was to be the price if we succeeded."
+"It is but too true!" answered the princess, and she gave herself up to him, and he found her excelling the most excellent.